Petkeen is reader-supported. When you buy through links on our site, we may earn an affiliate commision. Learn More

 Life is never boring with a Miniature Fox Terrier.
 They are consistently high energy levels that stick with them for life, typical for mini dogs.

 Furthermore, it is a long life.
 Miniature Fox Terries can live up to 15 years and beyond, though there are specific health issues you must watch out for.

 The Miniature Fox Terrier is an affectionate and loyal dog.
 They can be violent and scrappy towards other dogs, but they love caring and are committed and protective toward their pack.
 These dogs are easy to groom and train, so if you need a pup that is not high maintenance, the Miniature Fox Terrier’s care requirements will make you smile.

 Generally, if you are looking for a family companion who is an active participant in all of your activities, then the Miniature Fox Terrier is the best choice for you.
 Their temperament and personality can make the pup a good match for your family.

 Nicole is the proud mom of Baby, a Burmese cat and Rosa, a New Zealand Huntaway.
 A Canadian expat, Nicole now lives on a lush forest property with her Kiwi husband in New Zealand.
 She has a strong love for all animals of all shapes and sizes (and particularly loves a good interspecies friendship) and wants to share her animal knowledge and other experts’ knowledge with pet lovers across the globe.

-- The Inner Miniature Fox Terrier
+- Miniature Fox Terrier Puppies – Before You Buy …

-- Living with a Miniature Fox Terrier
+- 3 Little-Known Facts About Miniature Fox Terrier

-- Caring for the Miniature Fox Terrier
+- Temperament & Intelligence of the Miniature Fox Terrier